netdata/netdata/packaging/installer/methods/kubernetes.md

 <h3> Connect an existing Netdata installation to Netdata Cloud </h3>

-On an existing installation, in order to Connect it to Netdata Cloud you will need to override the configuration values by running the `helm upgrade` command and provide a file with the values to override.
+On an existing installation, in order to connect it to Netdata Cloud you will need to override the configuration values by running the `helm upgrade` command and provide a file with the values to override.

 #### Steps